 Bright outdoor lighting can make it hard to see all but the brightest stars.
 On a clear night, find a dark spot far away from city lights, give your eyes time to adjust to the dark, and look for even more celestial sights.
-You can begin by looking for the fainter stars of this season’s constellations.
-Pegasus, Andromeda, Perseus the Hero and many other fainter constellations all become easier to explore.

-Throughout the year, the constellations rise and set just a little bit earlier every day.
+As the Earth orbits the Sun throughout the year, the constellations rise and set just a little bit earlier every day.
 You won’t see much difference from night to night, but you will over the course of weeks or months.
 What we see in today’s pre-dawn sky is a preview of the early evening sky in later months.
 Go out before dawn this month for a look ahead at the autumn night sky.

 In the hours before dawn, the Summer Triangle is high overhead.
 Sagittarius is setting to the southwest.
 Autumn constellations such as Pegasus the Flying Horse and Andromeda the Princess are high in the east.